Veda Ann Borg

 Veda Ann Borg (January 11, 1915 – August 16, 1973) was an American film and television actress.

 Early years

 Borg was born in Boston, Massachusetts, to Gottfried Borg, a Swedish immigrant, and Minna Noble.
 She became a model in 1936 before winning a contract at Paramount Pictures.
 An item in a 1936 newspaper described her as a "former New York and Boston manakin" when her signing with Paramount was announced.

 Film

 Soon after Borg signed her contract with Paramount, studio officials decided to change her name to Ann Noble for her work in films.
 However, a newspaper article reported, "Miss Borg contended that her own name is more descriptive of her personality than Ann Noble."
 Her argument was successful, and she retained her name.

-She appeared in more than 100 films, including Mildred Pierce, Chicken Every Sunday, Love Me or Leave Me, Guys and Dolls, Thunder in the Sun, You're Never Too Young, and The Alamo (1960), in which she portrayed the blind Nell Robertson.
+She appeared in more than 100 films, including Mildred Pierce, Chicken Every Sunday, Love Me or Leave Me, Guys and Dolls, Thunder in the Sun, You're Never Too Young, and The Alamo (1960), in which she portrayed the blind Nell Robertson, who dramatically coaxes her husband, Jocko (John Dierkes) to remain at the Alamo rather than leaving to care for her, knowing his death was probable.